-Very different to addiction, which is driven by physical consumption, behavioural addictions are motivated by psychological consumption, tying emotional responses with exposure.
+Unlike addiction, which is driven by physical consumption, behavioural addictions are motivated by psychological consumption, tying emotional responses with exposure.

-Individuals with such addictions will feel the need to be exposed to positively viewed stimulants, in order to feel ideologies of emotions.
+Individuals with such addictions will feel the need to be exposed to positively viewed stimulants in order to feel ideologies of emotions.